episode6/mockspresso/README.md

 - Plugins: Built-in plugins that don't fit into mocker or injector categories.
 Usually collections of special object makers.
   - `guava()`: Special object handling for some of guava's interfaces (currently supports Supplier and ListenableFuture).
     - Requires dependency on `com.google.guava:guava`
+  - `automaticFactories(Class<?> factoryClasses)`: Special object handling for your project's factory classes.
+Factory classes will be automatically mocked to return the underlying mockspresso binding from their methods that return objects.
+This is just link the automatic handling for `Provider`s and `Lazy`s, but can be applied to any class in your project (including most generics).
+    - Requires dependency: `org.mockito:mockito-core:2.+` (or `mockito-inline` to support final factories).
+Does NOT require using the mockito mocker, only that mockito be available on the classpath.

 ## License